wri/charm-global-level/README.md

 Author & Maintainer: Liqing Peng (liqing.peng@wri.org)

-Contributors: WRI Food Team - Liqing Peng, Jessica Zionts, Tim Searchinger, Richard Waite
+Contributors: WRI Food & Agriculture Team - Liqing Peng, Jessica Zionts, Tim Searchinger, Richard Waite

 This software is made available under the [The MIT License (MIT)](https://mit-license.org/) and under no other licenses.
 A copy of the license is available in the `LICENSE` file at the root of this repository.